LEMUR: Learned Multi-Vector Retrieval: Discussion

-The performance of earlier multi-vector similarity search methods has been evaluated almost exclusively on ColBERTv2 \citep{santhanam2022colbertv2} embeddings.
-In this work, we conduct a performance evaluation on four other multi-vector text models and on two multi-vector visual document retrieval models (see Sec.~\ref{sec:end2end}).
-Our results indicate that the multi-vector model used to generate the embeddings has a larger impact on the performance of multi-vector similarity search methods than the embedded dataset.
-In particular, most of the earlier methods either fail to achieve acceptable recall levels at all, or have prohibitively high latency on the LFM2-ColBERT \citep{amini2025lfm2} and answerai-colbert-small~\citep{clavie2025jacolbertv2} embeddings.
-In contrast, \textsc{Lemur} consistently reaches the highest recall levels and has low latency regardless of the multi-vector model used to generate the embeddings.
-The above observations underline the importance of establishing robust benchmarking practices for multi-vector similarity search.
+The performance of earlier multi-vector similarity search methods has been evaluated almost exclusively on ColBERTv2~\citep{santhanam2022colbertv2} embeddings.
+We conduct a performance evaluation on four additional multi-vector text models and two multi-vector visual document retrieval models (see Section~\ref{sec:end2end}).
+Our results indicate that the model used to generate the embeddings has a larger impact on the performance of multi-vector similarity search methods than the embedded dataset.
+In particular, most earlier methods either fail to achieve acceptable recall levels at all or have prohibitively high latency on the LFM2-ColBERT-350M and answerai-colbert-small-v1 embeddings.
+In contrast, \textsc{Lemur} consistently achieves the highest recall levels with low latency regardless of the multi-vector model used to generate the embeddings.
+These observations underline the importance of establishing robust benchmarking practices for multi-vector similarity search.

-\textbf{Limitations. } While we do not optimize for memory consumption of the multi-vector representations in this work, \textsc{Lemur} can be combined with scalar quantization to 8-bit precision and with methods reducing the number of stored multi-vector embeddings \citep[e.g.,][]{yan2025docpruner,veneroso2025crisp} that are orthogonal to it.
-We leave compatibility with extreme low-precision compression, such as 2-bit quantization, as future work.
+\textbf{Limitations and future work.} While we do not optimize for memory consumption of the multi-vector representations in this work, \textsc{Lemur} can be combined with e.g.\ product quantization~\citep{jegou2010product} or scalar quantization.
+We leave compatibility with extremely low-precision compression, such as $2$-bit quantization, as future work.

+While the MLP in \textsc{Lemur} can be trained quickly and without a separate training set, even using the corpus itself as a training set may still pose an operational challenge when building an index incrementally as documents arrive.
+Our experiments show that using random hidden-layer weights is feasible (see Section~\ref{sec:training_set_selection}), but we leave the investigation of synthetic and cross-corpus training sets as future work.

+Finally, future work will examine whether the benefits of framing MaxSim as multi-output regression generalize to other similarity measures and retrieval tasks.